Welcome to the new KidsHealth website! See what is new.

 • the aim of treatment for most childhood cancers is cure

-• treatment may include chemotherapy, surgery, radiotherapy and sometimes immunotherapy and bone marrow transplantation
+• treatment may include a combination of chemotherapy, surgery, radiotherapy, immunotherapy, bone marrow or stem cell transplant

 Normal cell growth